Achilles Tendon Rupture (Tear)

 - Weakness in push off can be immediately felt and standing on tip toes is impossible

-Treatment is absolutely recommended, as doing nothing will cause permanent weakness of the Achilles and associated calf muscles.
+Treatment is absolutely recommended, as doing nothing will cause permanent weakness of the Achilles and associated calf muscles and longterm bracing may be needed to prevent developing heel sores.
 Patients who are young and active in sports, or have demanding occupations that require a strong Achilles tendon, surgery is the treatment of choice, surgery is the treatment of choice.
-The surgery involves suturing the ruptured ends of the tendon back together and applying a cast for several weeks while the tendon heals.
+The surgery involves suturing the ruptured ends of the tendon back together and applying a splint for several weeks while the tendon heals.
 Surgery Protocol

-The Non-surgical option is the treatment of choice for older and more sedentary individuals.
-This method involves casting the foot with the toe pointing downward (plantarflexed cast position), and changing the cast every couple of weeks, and gradually bringing the foot back into a functional position.
-However, casting does have a higher incidence of re-rupture of the tendon as compared to surgical treatment.
+The non-surgical option is the treatment of choice for older and more sedentary individuals.
+This method involves splinting or casting the foot with the toe pointing downward (plantarflexed cast position), Weightbearing is gradually initiated.
+However, casting alone does have a higher incidence of re-rupture of the tendon as compared to surgical treatment.
+With either treatment choice, we follow proven treatments protocols to provide the most optimal outcomes.

 We are proud to be your Achilles expert to troubleshoot tears, strains, partial ruptures, thickening, and more all around the Seattle area.
 Whether you are in Everett, Bothell, Arlington or Lynnwood, Lake Stevens call us today to make an apointment and we can educate you on Achilles problems and better yet solutions!